Quinncuatro/USWebDesignStandardsRoRGem/README.md

-# Uswds
+# US Web Design Standards

 Hey, internet!
-I bundled the [US Web Design Standards](https://standards.usa.gov/) into a gem to make web development for federal agencies easier when using Ruby on Rails.
+I bundled the [US Web Design Standards](https://standards.usa.gov/) into a gem to make Ruby on Rails development easier for federal agencies.
 It took me a bit of tinkering, and wasn't something I wanted to do again, so I figured I'd share the results of the effort.
-As of today, I think everything works "the Ruby way," but if you find anything at all, let me know or submit a pull request and we'll make sure to keep this updated.
+As of today, I think everything works "the Ruby way," but if you find anything at all, let me know or submit a pull request and I'll make sure to keep this updated.

 ## Installation